Honda Civic (fifth generation): Hatchback

 In Canada, the VX was rated by Transport Canada fuel consumption estimate: 4.7L/100 km city and 4.3L/100 km hwy.
 Other added features were an 8,000 rpm tachometer with redline at 6,000 rpm, lightweight 13 in aluminum alloy wheels, as well as additional front & rear under-body trim additions to improve aerodynamic flow.
 The VX was also equipped with an aluminum alternator bracket, an aluminum front driver's side engine mount, and a lightweight crank pulley.
 In addition, the instrument cluster of the CX and VX featured a shift indicator light that would notify the driver when to shift upward in order to achieve optimum fuel economy.
-To this day, the CX & VX models are lauded as one of the only gasoline-powered cars that rival the fuel economy of today's hybrids and diesels.
+The CX and VX models have been lauded as gasoline-powered cars which rival the fuel economy of today's hybrids and diesels.
 In the March 2010 issue of Car & Driver, it mentions its long-term test car, a 2009 VW TDI Jetta with 6-speed dual-clutch auto transmission, got worse fuel mileage (38 mpg) than their 1992 Honda Civic VX test car (which got 41 mpg) and 2000 Honda Insight hybrid (48 mpg).

 DX: The standard model was the more powerful DX, with a 102 hp 1.5 L D15B7 engine, manual passenger side mirror (after 1992), tilt steering, intermittent wipers, side mouldings, rear wiper/washer, and rear cargo shelf as standard equipment.
 Despite the higher horsepower powerplant, the DX returns real-world mileage of 38 city / 45 hwy.

 Si: The Si model replaced rear drum brakes with discs, added a power moonroof with tilt, cruise control, a dashboard clock, a 9,000 rpm tachometer with a 7,200 rpm redline, plastic wheel covers on 14-inch wheels, power side mirrors (body coloured, beginning in 1993), body-coloured door handles, and a 125 hp 1.6 L 16-valve single-overhead cam D16Z6 VTEC 4-cylinder engine with a 5-speed manual transmission.
 It enabled the car to hit 0–60 mph (97 km/h) in 7.5 seconds and a quarter-mile time of 16.3 seconds at 86 mph.
 VTEC activated on the intake side and not the exhaust side, which was the result of the spark plug blocking the area where the cam follower would be.
 In 1994, rear speakers and optional ABS were added.

 In other markets (Australia, Japan, Latin America) the Si received the 1.6 D16A8/9 DOHC non-VTEC engine, with 130 PS.
 At this time, however, the Si was not the most powerful variant of the Civic sold elsewhere: In Europe, Honda also offered the Civic VTi, which featured a 160 PS (118 kW; 160 hp) B16A2 engine, and the JDM SiR, SiR-II, and SiR-S carried an even more powerful B16A engine, which made 170 PS.
 Japan also received a VTi model with a 1.5 litre engine similar to the D16Z6, with 130 PS.